 The healthcare industry is in flux with an aging population, rising costs, healthcare reform and policy uncertainties, emerging technologies, changing workforce models, and a shortage of healthcare professionals.

 While the demand for healthcare services will continue to increase over the next decade, the supply of healthcare providers will substantially decrease.
-According to the Association of American Medical Colleges’ Center for Workforce Studies, there will be a deficiency of 45,000 primary care physicians—and a lack of 46,000 surgeons and medical specialists—by 2020.
+According to the Association of American Medical Colleges’ Center for Workforce Studies, there will be a deficiency of 45,000 primary care physicians—and a lack of 46,000 surgeons and medical specialists.
 A Georgetown University School of Nursing & Health Studies report states the East and West Coasts will have nursing shortages by 2025.
 Arizona will have the largest scarcity with 28,100 fewer registered nurses than necessary; North Carolina and Colorado will each need 12,900 nurses followed by Maryland, which will require 12,100 registered nurses.

 Healthcare organizations are faced with numerous human resources-related challenges, including talent acquisition, retention, and employee engagement that are currently heightened issues in their industry.
 They also must address an extensive list of guidelines by The Joint Commission to ensure safe, high-quality care and service, in addition to complying with an enormous number of regulations to verify staff qualifications, provide orientation and ongoing training, and ensure staff sensitivity to cultural diversity.

 ScottMadden is the leader in assisting healthcare organizations address these challenges.
 The outcomes from our engagements resolve issues but also transform and position human resources to increase effectiveness and drive value for the organization.
 This article relays one such experience.